Geometry of compact complex manifolds associated to generalized quasi-Fuchsian representations: Lie groups and Anosov representations

 Here $\langle \cdot , \cdot \rangle$ denotes the evaluation pairing $\mathfrak{a}^* \times \mathfrak{a} \to \R$, we view the root $\alpha$ as an element of $\mathfrak{a}^{*}$ by restriction, and $\mu$ denotes the Cartan projection. \end{rmenumerate} \end{defn}

 Due to the work of \cite{GW12}, \cite{GGKW15} and \cite{KLP13}, \cite{KLP14.1}, there are now many equivalent definitions of Anosov representations.
 The definition given above (taken from \cite[Theorem~1.3]{GGKW15}) is the most economical one for our purposes.
 However, Condition~\ref{divergence} from this definition is evidently quite technical, and the details of this part of the definition will not be used at all in what follows.
 Most readers can therefore proceed without careful study of this last condition.
+In particular, it is shown in \cite{GW12} that if $G$ is a real algebraic group and the representation is Zariski dense, then condition~\ref{divergence} is a consequence of conditions~\ref{transverse} and \ref{dynamics preserving}.

 The maps $\xi^{\pm}: \partial_{\infty}\pi\rightarrow G/P^{\pm}$ in the definition above are called the \emph{limit curves} of the Anosov representation.

 If $P$ is a symmetric parabolic subgroup, we can apply the definition above with $(P^+,P^-)=(P,gPg^{-1})$ (for suitable $g\in G$) as the pair of opposite parabolic subgroups.
 In this case both spaces $G/P^\pm$ are canonically and $G$-equivariantly identified with $G/P$, and the limit maps $\xi^\pm$ are related to one another by this identification.
 We therefore consider such a representation to have a single limit curve